Science at Michaela

 Michaela teachers have extremely high expectations of Michaela pupils and believe that pupils are capable of understanding even the most complicated science, even year seven pupils.
 This is because the world’s best universities accept only for the most knowledgeable pupils.
 Practicals are only ever carried out after content has been explicitly taught, and they are rarely carried out.
 We cannot teach our pupils to ‘think like scientists’.
 If teachers explicitly teach knowledge, skills will develop.
 Cognitive psychologists such as Daniel Willingham, Adriaan de Groot and Herbert Simon have found that skills are tied to background knowledge.
 As a result of these findings, Michaela teachers have recognised that time spent on card sorts, investigation, learning powers and ICT, is time not spent learning about the alkali metals or the halogens.
 Every minute counts at Michaela.

-Year 7 Science at Michaela
+Year 7 Science

 Unit 1 (Biology)